List of James Bond allies: M

 M is a Rear Admiral of the Royal Navy, and the head of the Secret Intelligence Service.
-Fleming based the character on a number of people he knew who commanded sections of British intelligence.
+Ian Fleming based the character on a number of people he knew who commanded sections of British intelligence.
 M has appeared in the novels by Fleming and seven continuation authors, as well as 24 films.
 M has been portrayed by Bernard Lee, Robert Brown, Judi Dench, Ralph Fiennes, John Huston and Edward Fox.